Latuda, 40 mg 28 pcs

 Extrapyramidal symptoms

-In short-term placebo-controlled studies, the reported incidence of extrapyramidal symptoms other than akathisia and restlessness was 13.5% in patients receiving lurazidone and 5.8% in patients receiving placebo.
-The incidence of akathisia was 12.9% in patients receiving lurazidone and 3.0% in patients receiving placebo.
+In short-term placebo-controlled studies, the incidence of reported events related to extrapyramidal disorders, excluding akathisia and restlessness, was 13.5% in patients receiving lurasidone and 5.8% in patients receiving placebo.
+The incidence of akathisia in patients receiving lurasidone was 12.9%, in patients receiving placebo – 3.0%.

-Symptoms of dystonia, prolonged abnormal contractions of muscle groups, may be seen in predisposed patients during the first few days of treatment.
-Symptoms of dystonia include neck muscle spasm, sometimes developing a feeling of throat constriction, difficulty swallowing, difficulty breathing, and/or tongue protrusion.
-Although these symptoms may occur when using the drug at low doses, they occur more frequently and with greater severity when using first-generation antipsychotic medications at high doses.
-The risk of acute dystonia is increased in men and in younger patients.
+Symptoms of dystonia, prolonged pathological contractions of muscle groups, may be observed in predisposed patients during the first few days of treatment.
+Symptoms of dystonia include spasms of the neck muscles, sometimes a tightening of the throat, difficulty swallowing, difficulty breathing, and/or protrusion of the tongue.
+Although these symptoms may occur when using the drug in low doses, they are observed more often and with greater severity when using first-generation antipsychotic drugs in high doses.
+The risk of developing acute dystonia is increased in men and in younger patients.

 Venous thromboembolism